Gernot Pachernigg: Musical career

 Pachernigg's musical career began in 2000.
 With two friends, he founded the band Graz, for which he also wrote songs in the Austropop style.
 In the summer of 2006, he went to the casting for the third season of Starmania.
 After several qualifying rounds, he reached the Final of the Top Three.
-In the final show on January 26, 2007, he finally took third place.
+In the final show, on 26 January 2007, he finally took third place.
 After Starmania he was signed by the Universal Company.
 Together with Alexander Kahr, he produced his debut single Neue Helden, which made it into the top 20 of the Austrian charts at the end of March 2007.
 Following this success, Pachernigg teamed up with music producer Erich Buchebner to work on his first album.
 The project was also supported by EAV mastermind Thomas Spitzer.
 In July 2007, Pachernigg went on tour with Rainhard Fendrich through Germany and Austria.

 Gernot Pachernigg's single Neue Helden was nationally nominated for the Amadeus Austrian Music Award 2008 in the category Newcomer of the Year.

-His debut album was released on June 27, 2008, and is called Es warat an der Zeit.
+His debut album was released on 27 June 2008 and is called Es warat an der Zeit.
 Before that, on May 30, the second single Arrivederci from the debut album was released.
 Since then, Pachernigg has been working without a record label.
 In 2009, the first productions with Robby Musenbichler followed in Graz.
 The collaboration resulted in the first self-written songs (single: Love is in the Air oder Bitte geh net weg).
 In 2011, work on his fifth studio album “Time to Enjoy” began.
 It was published in March 2017.
 For the first time, Pachernigg was also active as a producer.
 The first single to be taken from this album was Bis ans Ende der Welt, the second one Tag und Nacht.

 In 2018, Pachernigg founded the band "About Kings" in Las Vegas, Nevada, together with the tattoo artist Mario Barth.
 With the first mutual single "Easy Rider" they surpassed the two million mark in hits on YouTube.
 In spring 2019, work on their first album began in Nashville.
 For this, they collaborated with Kent Wells, the producer of country icon Dolly Parton.
 In April, the album was recorded in the Dark Horse Recording Studios in four weeks.
 Immediately afterwards, About Kings played as a support act on Andreas Gabalier's stadium tour in Germany, Austria and Switzerland in front of more than 500,000 visitors.
 They were again accompanied by Kent Wells.
 During this summer tour, the first album “About Kings are Here in Town” was released with a show at the Grazer Kasematten.
 In autumn, About Kings released the first songs from it: "Gott sei dank", "Alkoholproblem" and "I Denk an di".
 They achieved considerable airplay on various radio stations.
 Another album is planned in Nashville for 2021.